sighingnow/jekyll-gitbook/_pages/Agent.md

 ## Calls Handling

-> In the following video you will see how to handle incoming calls and what are the different agent states.
+> In the following video you will see how to handle incoming calls and what are the different agent states:
 {: .block-tip }

 <div style="padding-bottom:60.25%; position:relative; display:block; width: 100%">